airtai/faststream/CONTRIBUTING.md

 #### Install JRE and Kafka toolkit

-To be able to run tests and use all the functionalities of fastkafka, you have to have JRE and Kafka toolkit installed on your machine.
+To be able to run tests and use all the functionalities of FastKafka, you have to have JRE and Kafka toolkit installed on your machine.
 To do this, you have two options:

 1. Use our `fastkafka testing install-deps` CLI command which will install JRE and Kafka toolkit for you in your .local folder
 OR